The Tucson Gem, Mineral & Fossil Showcase can be a lot to take in, but you can do it like a pro with these helpful tips.

 Let Us Help

-At Visit Tucson, we aim to be your Gem Show resource: We publish a guide each year with listings for all the shows, (whether they’re open to the public) with location, hours, and more.
-Plus, we have a website that aims to keep attendees updated with the latest in Showcase news.
-If you’re at the airport or the convention center during the Showcase, visit our information tables for personal assistance.
+At Visit Tucson, we are a year-round gem show resource: We publish a guide each year with listings for all the shows, and we maintain a website that keeps attendees updated with the latest in Tucson gem show news.
+If you’re at the convention center during the Tucson Gem & Mineral Show®, visit our information tables for personal assistance.